-The Lateral Loan program, launched on May 1, 2018, is part of the Lead Line Replacement Assistance Program.
+The Lateral Loan program was launched on May 1, 2018.
 It was created to help those Halifax Water customers who need to replace their private lateral but cannot afford or cannot secure a loan with their banking institution to pay for the replacement.

 The Lateral Loan can also be used for lead service line replacements.

 All Halifax Water customers are eligible for The Lateral Loan, so long as they are:

 - Willing to accept a lien on the property to secure the loan.